blues/app-accelerators/50-smart-co2-sensor/README.md

 you may wish to configure:

 - `alarm_threshold`: This is the ppm value where the alarm should trigger.
-- `wifi_ssid`: The Notecard WBNAW has a built-in Wi-Fi antenna.
-It will connect via cellular out of the box, but if Wi-Fi ssid and password are provided, then it will prefer to connect over Wi-Fi.
+- `wifi_ssid`: The Notecard WBNAW has a built-in WiFi antenna.
+It will connect via cellular out of the box, but if WiFi ssid and password are provided, then it will prefer to connect over WiFi.
 You are able to test and deploy this device in separate locations without having to recompile the firmware.
-- `wifi_password`: The Wi-Fi password used to update the current configuration.
+- `wifi_password`: The WiFi password used to update the current configuration.

 To change these values, go to your Notehub project, find the device you wish to update.
 Click into the device detail page, then click the Environment tab.
 Now,